jorisvddonk/doom-godot/README.md

 ![](readme_assets/screenshot.png)

 This repository structure is based on [GDExtensionTemplate](https://github.com/asmaloney/GDExtensionTemplate) and is currently set up to work with the **[Godot 4.1](https://github.com/godotengine/godot/releases/tag/4.1-stable)** release.
+[PureDOOM](https://github.com/Daivuk/PureDOOM) source port is used for the actual DOOM implementation, and is included as a submodule (see [extern/puredoom](extern/puredoom/)).

 ## Prerequisites